miketoth/toth-games/content/posts/monte-carlo.md

 ![expected number of unique cards in hand, hand size 4](../images/monte-carlo/unique_cards_hand_4.png)

 The points on the graph above represent the mean number of unique cards.
 The bars show one standard deviation above and below the mean.
-Approximately 68% of hands will fall within one standard deviation of the mean.
 To me, these results are quite surprising.
 Given that a deck with 2 copies of each card can never have fewer than 2 unique cards in a hand of 4, I would have expected a much bigger difference in the mean number of unique cards in hand compared to a deck with 5 copies of each card (recall that there are 6 unique cards in the game).

 We see a similar result with a five card hand in the graph below.
 ![expected number of unique cards in hand, hand size 5](../images/monte-carlo/unique_cards_hand_5.png)